 - Capacity to successfully facilitate the proposed activities.

 - What and How: A statement of the problem or need you plan to address and an explanation of how your organization will respond to it.
 Include a summary of what you expect to achieve through your efforts.

 - When: Explain the timeframe for the proposed activities.

-- Budget: Estimate the cost of the entire project or activity and include the specific amount requested from the Foundation in a complete project budget.
+- Budget: Estimate the cost of the entire project or activity and include the specific amount requested from the Dairy's Foundation in a complete project budget.
 If you are leveraging funds from your or another organization to help support your proposal, include that information as well.